Up on the Roof: Songs from the Brill Building

-Up On the Roof: Songs from the Brill Building is a cover album and also the twenty-first studio album released in 1993 by Neil Diamond on Columbia Records.
+Up On the Roof: Songs from the Brill Building, released in 1993 on Columbia Records, is a cover album and also the twenty-first studio album by Neil Diamond.
 It contains a duet with Dolly Parton, string arrangements by David Campbell, along with re-makes of tracks associated with the Brill Building, where Diamond had worked in the 1960s.

 It was certified Gold by the Recording Industry Association of America.